 Are zero-tolerance drinking and driving laws effective in reducing traffic deaths?
-Brazil implemented a zero tolerance traffic law in 2008.
-Researchers examined the impact of this law in two time series.
-The first was 1980 to 2007.
-The second was 2008 to 2013.
+Brazil implemented a zero tolerance traffic law.

 There were no changes in the traffic fatality rates before and after the law in two cities.
 Those were Rio de Janeiro and Belo Horizonte.
-However, after the law was adopted the rate jumped in Sao Paulo.
-Significantly, it had been declining there before the new law.
+But after the law was adopted the rate jumped in Sao Paulo.
+Yet it had been declining there before the new law.

-This shows that apparently simple solutions to complex problems may not be effective.
-Many other ‘common sense’ policies are also ineffective.
-An example is applying more severe punishment for those who drive while intoxicated.
+This shows that simple solutions to complex problems may not be effective.
+Many other “common sense” policies are also ineffective.
+An example is applying more severe punishment for those who drive drunk.
 That may seem reasonable.
-However, it’s the perception of certainty rather than severity of punishment that reduces DUI.
+But it’s the perception of certainty rather than severity of punishment that reduces DUI.

-Similarly, increasing the cost of alcohol might seem helpful.
+And increasing the cost of alcohol might seem helpful.
 But that has virtually no impact on reducing drunk driving.
 Heavy drinkers cause most traffic deaths.
-And higher costs don’t deter them.
-In addition, most minors who drink don’t buy their beverages.
+Higher costs don’t deter them.
+Also, most minors who drink don’t buy their alcohol.

-Nor is popularity of a program associated with effectiveness.
+Nor is popularity of a program linked with effectiveness.
 Drug Abuse Resistance Education (DARE) is very popular.
 Yet research finds it ineffective.
-Even worse, it’s sometimes even counterproductive.
+Even worse, it’s sometimes even counter productive.